 Use the Monorail Loop Monorail to get the Magic Kingdom from the TTC

-Most people use the direct monorail and the monorail loop one is less crowded.
+Most people use the Express monorail train but the Monorail Loop train is less crowded.
 It might take a little longer but it is more peaceful.

 Watch the Festival of Fantasy Parade from Adventure Land